How many Deaf/Hard of Hearing students are there at CSUN?

 Where do all the Deaf/Hard of Hearing students live on campus?

-Deaf/Hard of Hearing students typically choose to live in the Lighthouse, one of the Living Learning Communities in CSUN Housing.
+Deaf/Hard of Hearing students typically choose to live in the Lighthouse LLC (Building 6 - Pacific Willow Hall), one of the Living Learning Communities in CSUN Housing.

 Are there scholarships offered for freshman and transfer Deaf/Hard of Hearing students?

-NCOD does not offer scholarships for incoming freshman and transfer students.
+NCOD does not offer scholarships for incoming freshmen and transfer students.

 We do, however, offer scholarships for current NCOD students.
 Please visit the scholarships & awards page in the Current Students section.